RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-Also, you can determine whether the import should be allowed to overwrite TUs that already exist in the TM.
-Example: The TM contains a particular TU, which is also stored in the TMX import file.
-However, the TU in the import file has a different target segment.
-Through the **OverwriteExistingTUs** property you can set whether the import is allowed to overwrite the TU in the TM, thereby replacing the existing target segment with the import target segment (True), or whether the existing translation should be left unchanged (False).
+You can also decide whether the import may overwrite TUs that already exist in the TM.
+For example, if the TM already contains a TU and the TMX file contains the same TU with a different target segment, **OverwriteExistingTUs** controls whether the import replaces the existing translation (`true`) or leaves it unchanged (`false`).

 # [C#](#tab/tabid-10)
 ```cs